 Decoupling capacitors are used to isolate or decouple two circuits.
 In other words, they decouple AC signals from DC signals or vice versa.

-- In the case of input voltage drop, a decoupling capacitor provides adequate power to an IC to maintain the voltage level.
+- In case of input voltage drop, it provides adequate power to an IC to maintain the voltage level.

-- In the case of voltage increase, a decoupling capacitor prevents the excess current from flowing through the IC to keep the voltage stable.
+- In case of a voltage surge, a decoupling capacitor prevents the excess current from flowing through the IC to keep the voltage stable.

 What type of capacitors are used for decoupling?

-Low inductance surface-mount ceramic capacitors (0.01 μF – 0.1 μF) are used to decouple high-frequency power supply noise.
+Low inductance surface-mount ceramic capacitors are used to decouple high-frequency power supply noise.
 These capacitors are connected directly to the power supply pins of the IC.

 Additionally, NP0 (COG) ceramic capacitors (0.1 μF or less) are also used because of their lower dielectric constant formulation and low voltage coefficient.